idaholab/moose/modules/porous_flow/doc/content/documentation/modules/porous_flow/porosity.md

 #Porosity

-Porosity may be fixed at a constant value, or it may be a function of the effective porepressure, the volumetric strain and/or the temperature.
+Porosity may be fixed at a constant value, or it may be a function of the effective porepressure, the volumetric strain, the temperature and/or chemical precipitates

 Available porosity formulations include: